burik84/basic-nodejs-2021Q2/caesar-cipher-cli-tool/README.md

 ## Easy to use

 - Download project files
-- Got to project root directory
+- Go to project root directory
+- Checkout branch ```git checkout caesar-cipher-cli-tool```
+- Go to directory caesar-cipher-cli-tool
 - Run ```npm install```

 ## Run the program and arguments